My name is Angus Wyman Macdonald. I am an architect, and this document is an introduction to my invention, the am‑cor Ferrocement System.

 - Durable and resistant to all types of deterioration including rot , delamination, and rust

 - Disaster resistant: flood, fire, hurricane, tornado, flood, earthquake

 - Easily made hygienic, resistant to mold, mildew, fungus, bacteria

 - Completely scalable: equally good for large and small projects

 - Transportable (nestable & flat-packing)

-- Easily assembled and enclosed by owners and local builder crews (low learning-curve)
+- Easily assembled and enclosed by owners and local builder crews (fast learning-curve)

 - Simplicity of construction & materials eliminates complicated details and redundant building practices

 - Beautiful: with interiors and exteriors complimentary to regional traditional architectural styles

 - And above all: workable in a way to fulfill the concepts and aspirations of the designer; truly universal, without design constraints of size, shape, texture, surface or appearance.